Enter One of Our Giveaways

 So, as you are swimming with those dolphins, you’ll feel the ocean spray in your face.
 Or perhaps you are trekking through the Alaskan Tundra, where snowflakes will fall gently around you.
 A hike through a field of wildflowers might be accompanied by the summery perfume of the flowers.
 As an earthquake shakes on-screen, you’ll feel a (perhaps unsettling) tremble in the floor beneath you.
 You get the idea.

 In the new theater, the Museum will offer films that are both educational and fun.
 Currently, three films are playing, offering a range of exciting journeys.
 Museum visitors can surf the coast with Atlantic bottlenose dolphins and glide alongside a cast of balletic sea lions in Planet Earth: Shallow Seas 4-D Experience; join Dora, Diego, and Boots as they try to catch a Robot Butterfly in Dora & Diego's 4-D Adventure; or journey to the icy Antarctic world to meet Mumble in Happy Feet 4-D Experience.
 Check the Museum’s website for more info.
-The cost for CityPASS holders is $6 for adults and $5 for children.
+The cost to visit this bonus Boston attraction for CityPASS holders is $6 for adults and $5 for children.